opensearch-project/documentation-website/_ingest-pipelines/processors/fail.md

 Parameter | Required/Optional | Description |
 |-----------|-----------|-----------|
-`message` | Required | Custom error message to be included in the failure response.
+`message` | Required | A custom error message to be included in the failure response.
 `description`  | Optional  | A brief description of the processor.  |
 `if` | Optional | A condition for running the processor. |
 `ignore_failure` | Optional | Specifies whether the processor continues execution even if it encounters errors.
 If set to `true`, failures are ignored.
 Default is `false`. |